FilipDominec/rp2daq/README.md

 rp.pin_set(25, 1)      # sets pin no. 25 to logical 1
 ```

-The pin number 25 is connected to the green onboard LED - it should turn on when you paste these three lines.
+The pin number 25 is connected to the green onboard LED on Raspberry Pi Pico - it should turn on when you paste these three lines.
 Turning the LED off is a trivial exercise for the reader.

 ### Receiving analog data

-Similarly, you can get ADC readout, with value ```0``` corresponding to cca 0 V, and ```4095``` to cca 3.2 V. With default configuration, it will measure 1000 voltage values on the pin 26:
+Similarly, you can get a readout from the built-in analog/digital converter (ADC).
+With default configuration, it will measure 1000 voltage values on the pin 26:

 ```Python
 import rp2daq